r-hub/proposal/proposal.md

     probably, so that the app can easily use it.
 * `rhub-backend-do` DigitalOcean backend to create/destroy workers on DO.
 * `rhub-backend-aws` Backend to create/destroy workers on AWS.
-* `rhub-issues` A repository for user feedback.
 * `sysreqs` Database of system requirement mappings.
 * `sysreqs-app` Web app with an API for system requirements.
+* `rhub-issues` A repository for user feedback.

-### Online submission system (week 4)
+### Online submission system (week 5)

+Test the Linux builders and the system requirements by building all CRAN packages (that are available on Linux).
+Fix errors, 99% of the CRAN packages are expected to build correctly.

-Orchestrate, document, test and make public the web app for submitting builds for Linux machines.
+In general, orchestrate, document, test and make public the web app for submitting builds for Linux machines.
 At this point, we have the Linux-builder equivalent of Win-builder, as an open, extensible system.

-### Redundant services, logging and monitoring (weeks 5-6)
+### Redundant services, logging and monitoring (weeks 6-7)

 For logging, redirect all logs through the network to a single log server.
 These logs do not include console output from builds, those